Abscission: Chemical

-A variety of reactive oxygen species (ROS) are generated by plants during times of stress (biotic and abiotic) including UV light, cool temperatures, excessive light, pathogens, parasites, and high salinity.
+A variety of reactive oxygen species (ROS) are generated by plants during times of stress (biotic and abiotic), including UV light, cool temperatures, excessive light, pathogens, parasites, and high salinity.
 The presence and continuous production of these ROS causes disruption in the homeostasis of the cellular components, leading to metabolic dysfunction and expression of cell wall-degrading enzymes (WDEs).

 Hormonal

-While researchers originally believed abscisic acid to be the hormone that stimulates abscission (for which the hormone was named), it was later proven that it does not play a primary role.
+While researchers originally believed abscisic acid to be the hormone that stimulates abscission (for which the hormone was named), it was later proved that it does not play a primary role.
 In fact, auxin, a plant hormone, and ethylene have been implicated as prominent regulators of abscission signaling.
 The two compounds work in a synergistic fashion: As the auxin levels decrease, the flux of auxin to the abscission zone is reduced.
 Exhaustion of auxin makes the abscission zone sensitive to ethylene.
 When the plant is then exposed to ethylene, gene expression of cell wall-degrading enzymes such as cellulase and polygalacturonase are activated.
 However, this is not to say that ethylene directly activates WDE gene expression, because the elements responsible for detecting ethylene have not been found in the gene's promoter region.
 Dwindling auxin levels have also been implicated in autumn-leaf color change.